Daniel-KM/Omeka-S-module-IiifServer/README.md

 3D models
 ---------

-3D models are not supported by the IIIF standard, that manages only images, audio and video files.
+3D models are not supported by the IIIF standard, that manages only images (IIIF v2), and audio and video files (IIIF v3).
 Nevertheless, it is possible to create manifests that follows the standard except the format of the file, like an extended version of the standard.
 Only the widget [Universal Viewer] supports it natively since version 2.3, via the [three.js] library.
 It is called "ixif".

 The other viewers integrated via modules ([Diva] and [Mirador]) in Omeka don’t support 3D.